MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

 ## [Visual Studio Code](#tab/visualstudiocode)

 Use Microsoft Visual Studio Code to debug scripts that run in WebView2 controls.
+Ensure that you're using Visual Studio Code version [insert build here] or later.

 In Visual Studio Code, complete the following actions to debug your code.